ual-cci/MSc-Coding-1/session1.md

 Use it as a basis for carrying out the following tasks:

-- Using at least 4 oscillators, create a continuous, drone-based sound texture or sound bed using procedural C++ audio.
+- Using at least 4 oscillators, create a continuous, drone-based sound texture or sound bed.

 - Use two of the oscillators to control parameters of the other two oscillators.